 Sunday, 11 July 2010

 In fact, the BBC's Gary Lineker was forced to argue that this mixed martial arts slug-fest, a cynical festival of fouls, ref-baiting, diving, and bad acting ('the pain in Spain lies mainly in the feign') was a 'good advertisement for football' -- solely on the grounds that at least the match wasn't decided on penalty kicks.
 Like arguing a military coup is a good advertisement for democracy becaue at least it wasn't decided by firing squads.

 In the end the better team won, in the sense that the Dutch were forced to adopt their very cynical tactics in order to negate the dominance of the Spanish in midfield.
 But their tactics depended on the English referee Howard Webb's instinct to 'ensure a good game' rather than enforce the laws of football.
 This means the ref should not send players off early--DeJong's spinning chest kick was worthy of Ultimate Fighting-- and thus be accused of imposing 'his mark' on the game.
 Webb also avoided giving a second yellow card to any number of players, including Van Bommel's foul immediately after getting his yellow, which was worse than the one for which Webb carded him, and most notably to Pujols who tried to drag down a breaking-away Arjen Robben.
 Robben instead got the yellow for pointing out that had he dived Webb probably would have rewarded him, but since he didn't dive Webb let it go.
 Of course the yellow would have seen Pujols go.

 I also thought Heitinga's sending off came after a dive, but by then everyone was so fed up it seemed just desserts for the Dutch.
 Webb also should have sent off Joan Capdevila for an extremely cheap-shot to the turned back of a player he thought had just fouled him.
-The English soccer word we are searching for here is 'bottled'.
+The English soccer word we are searching for Mr. Webb here is 'bottled'.
 Of course it is difficult when one team is playing like thugs and the other is whining and diving.
 And when you know how FIFA boffins are watching their beautiful game showcase.

 We used to call this tactic 'penalty paralysis' when it was used by the Philadelphia Flyers hockey team in the mid 1970s.
 Their coach, Fred 'the Fog' Shero, had won in minor league hockey, where the game was somewhat more violent and less tightly controlled, and figured that the same tactics could now work in the expanded National Hockey League, with the more diluted talent base.
 In hockey fights, referees almost automatically sent both players to the penalty box, therefore your goon attacking the other team's best player would get both off the ice, even if the other team's guy simply held his arms up to protect himself.